-The Event Management Committee will meet at any time required during the event, but at least:
+The Event Management Committee will meet, either in person or electronically, at any time required during the event, but at least:

-- a) Prior to the first Practice Qualifying session. - b) At the end of each Practice Qualifying day. - c) At the end of the event.
+- a) Prior to the first Practice.

+- b) At the end of each Practice day.

+- c) At the end of the event.